vitalboyzf/cloudberrydb-site/docs/cbdb-op-software-hardware.md

 # Software and Hardware Configuration

-This document introduces the software and hardware configuration required for Cloudberry Database.
+This document introduces the software and hardware configuration required for Apache Cloudberry.

 ## Hardware requirements

-### Physical machine
+### Supported deployment environments

-The following section describes the recommended physical machine configuration for Cloudberry Database in test and production environments.
+Apache Cloudberry supports deployment on both physical machines and virtual machines.
+Below are the recommended configurations for the environments.

 #### For development or test environments